-Spec Indigenous is focused on providing opportunities to Indigenous Australians and Torres Strait Islanders in improving their education pathways, employment prospects and ongoing career development.
+Spec Indigenous is focused on providing opportunities to Aboriginal and Torres Strait Islanders (ATSI) people in improving their education pathways, employment prospects and ongoing career development.

 Spec Indigenous is currently developing an Indigenous Procurement Policy and Indigenous Participation Plan which reflects our commitment to employing, training, coaching, and mentoring Indigenous employees through the Spec Indigenous Employee Development Program (EDP).
 The Spec Indigenous EDP has been designed to upskill our Indigenous and Torres Strait Islander employees to a level where they are better equipped to confidently take their next career steps.

 As part of our commitment to supporting Indigenous participation, we are also developing a Reconciliation Action Plan (RAP) which will reflect Reconciliation Australia’s five inter-relationship dimensions.

 This RAP will drive Indigenous education, engagement, collaboration, and knowledge sharing within Spec Indigenous, Spec Services, and local industry.